- Code LAWS6106

 - Unit Value 6 units

 This course introduces students to the sources of law which define general principles of criminal responsibility, and to a selection of substantive criminal offences and criminal defences as well as to criminal procedure.
-The substantive offences include assault, sexual assault, murder, manslaughter, and property offences, whilst the criminal defences include provocation and self-defence.
+The substantive offences include assault, sexual assault, murder, manslaughter, and property offences, and the criminal defences include provocation and self-defence.
 Students will be exposed to common law sources as well as legislation and criminal codes where relevant.
 Key legal theories of the criminal law will also be introduced.
 The lecture program is supported by interactive seminars that enable students both to engage with the application of legal principles to set fact scenarios and to consider issues of policy and law reform related to the substantive and procedural law that they are studying.

 Upon successful completion, students will have the knowledge and skills to: